Minerva Silicon Valley's Team brings a wide range of experience, skills and insights to serve you.

 Kanako McPhail Business Development Director

-Kanako devoted the first decades of her career primarily in corporate banking and capital markets, working in New York, Tokyo and London for Nippon Credit Bank, Chase and the European Bank for Reconstruction and Development, respectively.
-Since relocating to Silicon Valley, Kanako has focused on Microfinance and Sustainability, working initially for Opportunity Fund.
+Kanako is an expert on financial analysis and research.
+She held senior positions in corporate banking and capital markets, in New York, Tokyo and London for Nippon Credit Bank, Chase and the European Bank for Reconstruction and Development, respectively.
+More recently, Kanako has focused on Microfinance and Sustainability, working initially for Opportunity Fund.
 She worked for two years in business development at Sustainable Silicon Valley helping to catalyze changes for a better & more sustainable Bay Area and joined Minerva leading business development in 2016.
 Kanako earned her MS in business as a Sloan Fellow at London Business School, and her MA in Economics and International Relations from The Johns Hopkins University SAIS.
 Her BA is in English Literature from Kansai University in Osaka.
 She is currently enrolled in the Advanced Program in Sustainable Management at UC Berkeley.

 Ben has extensive finance and strategy experience.
 Ben advises Fortune 500 companies on a number of mergers & acquisitions, for example Seagate Technologies $1.9 billion acquisition of Maxtor Corporation and Fortune Brand’s $5 billion acquisition of 20 brands from Pernod Ricard.
 Ben works with entrepreneurs on strategy and fundraising for clients, including New Cycle Capital.
 Ben invested a $1.2 billion proprietary portfolio at Wells Fargo in structured financial products and co-managed 3 funds of $900 million.
 Ben is interested in and does economic research on two-sided markets (platforms).
 Ben earned a B.A. in Economics and History from the University of Pennsylvania and was a member of the 1991 National Championship crew team.